January 1946 United Nations Security Council election: Voting on membership

-Australia 46

-Canada 3

 Australia was thus elected as the sixth non-permanent member of the United Nations Security Council.

 Voting on term length

 After the six members were elected, a second vote was to decide which states were to serve for a one-year, and which for a two-year term.
 This was to divide the membership of the Council in two groups by phase of their terms, so that not all members would have to be elected at the same time.
 All 51 then-members were to vote for the nations they wished to elect for a two-year term, with those not achieving the required number of votes left to serve a one-year term.
 During the meeting, it was decided that a simple majority was sufficient to ensure election.
 The voting results were as follows: